Richfletch92/BWGM/README.md

 - **Filtering Options:**
   - Users can filter content based on genre, release year, and rating.
-  - Filtering options are available on both the movies and TV series pages.
+  - Filtering options are available on both the movie and TV series pages.
   - Filters can be combined to narrow down results further.
   - Includes a "Clear Filters" button to reset all applied filters.

 - **Search Functionality:**
   - Provides a search bar on the homepage and other relevant pages.
-  - Users can search for movies and TV series by title or genre.
+  - Users can search for movies and TV series by title.

 - **Responsive Design:**
   - The website layout is fully responsive and adapts to different screen sizes.
-  - Ensures a consistent and user-friendly experience across desktop, tablet, and mobile devices.
+  - Ensures a consistent and user-friendly experience across desktop, tablet and mobile devices.

 - **Accessibility:**
   - Designed with accessibility in mind, adhering to WCAG guidelines.